chill-viking/dotnet-sonar-scanner/README.md

     runs-on: window-latest # can also run on windows-latest
     name: dotnet test coverage update
     steps:
+      - uses: actions/checkout@v3
+        with:
+          fetch-depth: 0  # Shallow clones should be disabled for a better relevancy of analysis

+      # preform additional steps with repo checked out

       - uses: chill-viking/dotnet-sonar-scanner@v1
         name: Scan and Publish
         with: